 While you might be tempted to sleep in on your summer vacation, hiking earlier in the day reduces your chances of heat exhaustion.
 In mountainous areas, thunderstorms typically develop in the early afternoon, so hiking early in the day and coming down the mountain by noon is a good idea.

 However, there is one thing you should keep in mind if you decide to start early.
-If the trail is grassy, it will likely be wet with dew.
+If the trail is grassy, it will likely be wet with morning dew.
 Since few things are more uncomfortable than having wet feet during a hike, you might want to pack an extra pair of dry socks or wear water-resistant hiking shoes.
+Mens hiking shoes and women’s hiking shoes come in all different styles and colors.
+If you’re wondering what shoe to take on your summer hike, a Camping World associate can help you find the gear that will best fit your terrain.

 Dress for the Weather

 While tank tops and flip flops are summer favorites, they aren’t a good choice for the trails.
-Even in the warmest weather, covering bare skin is the best tip to avoid sunburn, bug bites, and poison ivy.
+Even in the warmest weather, covering bare skin is the best tip to avoid sunburn, bug bites, and the dreaded poison ivy.
+A fully stocked first-aid kit should have the right items to treat these minor ailments, but with preparation you shouldn’t need it.

 You won’t regret investing in moisture-wicking long sleeve shirts and pants to protect yourself from the elements.
-Please don’t forget the hat, sunglasses, and sunscreen for any exposed skin.
+Please don’t forget a hat, sunglasses, and sunscreen for any skin left exposed.

 Bring (and Drink) Plenty of Water

-Hiking in hot weather depletes your body of liquids.
+Fact: hiking in hot weather depletes your body of liquids.
 To make matters worse, the more dehydrated you become, the less efficient your body is at cooling itself down.
-Be aware that children generate more heat than adults, but they also sweat less increasing their chance of dehydration.
+Be aware that children generate more heat than adults, but they also sweat less, which increases their chance of dehydration.
+For traveling families, it’s important to have plenty of water on hand.

-Start your hike hydrated and continue to replace fluids throughout.
+Start your hike well hydrated and continue to replace fluids throughout the trail.
+Use a Camelbak hydration pack, which carries water comfortably on your back.
 Drink before feeling thirsty.
-By the time you feel thirsty, you are already behind in fluid replacement.
+Unfortunately, by the time you feel thirsty, you are already behind in fluid replacement.
 As a general rule, drink a cup every half hour.
 Depending on the length and intensity of your hike, you may want to bring along a sports drink.
-They are specially formulated to help replace fluid and electrolytes lost through sweat.
+Sports drinks are specially formulated to help replace fluid and electrolytes lost through sweat.
+Plus, they taste good too.

 Know how to Recognize Heat Exhaustion

 One of the biggest dangers while hiking in the summer is heat exhaustion.
-By following all the tips up to this point, you’ve gone a long way towards prevention.
-However, it is still important to know the early signs of for heat exhaustion, heatstroke and even hyponatremia so that you can protect yourself and any others who may be hiking with you.
+By following all the tips up to this point, you’ve prepared yourself with prevention tactics.
+However, it is still important to know the early signs of heat exhaustion, heatstroke, and even hyponatremia, so you can protect yourself and any others who may be hiking with you.

 According to the Centers for Disease Control, heat exhaustion is identifiable by heavy sweating, clammy skin, rapid pulse, nausea, muscle cramps, headache, and fainting.
-If these are present, stop hiking immediately.
+If these concerns are present, stop hiking immediately.
 Focus on moving to shade, cooling down with wet cloths, and slowly sipping water.
-Learn more about heat-related illnesses here.

 We hope these tips will help you have a fun & safe hiking adventure this summer!